RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 ## DISCUSSION ##

-&nbsp;&nbsp;&nbsp;&nbsp;One of the most challenging endeavors in the biological sciences is linking the molecular details of cellular components to the larger scale physiology of the organism.
+**&nbsp;&nbsp;&nbsp;&nbsp;One of the most challenging endeavors in the biological sciences is linking the microscopic details of cellular components to the macro-scale physiology of the organism.
 This formidable task has been met repeatedly throughout history, especially in the era of DNA sequencing and single molecule biochemistry.
-For example, the curious 1950 observation of birefringence of anemic red blood cells coupled with their sickle shape suggested intracellular crystallization of some proteinaceous component, most likely hemoglobin [@perutz1950].
-Intense genetic and biochemical dissection of hemoglobin from anemic cells revealed a single Glutamate to Valine amino acid substitution that lowered the energy barrier for precipitation upon a change in O$_2$ partial pressure [@finch1973].
-This mutant form of hemoglobin now serves as a model system for understanding the dynamics of protein crystal formation [@feeling-taylor2004] in addition to serving as a testing ground for gene therapy [@bourzac2017].
-Another example is the phenomenon of chemosensation and chemotaxis in bacteria.
-A physical model for the detection of minuscule changes in concentration across the length of a single *E. coli* cell was first proposed by Howard Berg and Edward Purcell in 1977 [@berg1977].
-Rather than sensing absolute number of molecules, this chemosensory system detects fold-changes in concentration allowing the cell to tune their motility in dynamic concentration gradients.
-This adaptation facilitated by the repeated methylation of the cytoplasmic domain of chemotaxis receptors [@sourjik2002, @colin2017].
-Our knowledge of the molecular basis of these methylation modifications has allowed targeted mutagenesis of these residues with quantitative predictions of the chemotactic effect and has revealed that cooperative interactions between receptors can also modulate chemoreception [@krembel2015, @krembel2015a].
-Finally, we turn to the central dogma which has long been a subject of quantitative dissection and serves as a stellar example of connecting microscopic details to macroscopic consequences.
-For example, the combination of biochemical experimentation and biophysical models have given us a picture of how gene dosage affects furrow positioning in *Drosophila* [@liu2013], how recombination of V(D)J gene segments generates an extraordinarily diverse antibody repertoire [@lovely2015; @schatz2004; @schatz2011], and how telomere shortening through DNA replication is intrinsically tied to cell senescence [@herbig2004;
-@victorelli2017], to name only a few of many examples.
+For example, we as a scientific community have been able to connect sickle-cell anemia to a single amino acid substitution in Hemoglobin which promotes precipitation under a change in O$_2$ partial pressure [@feeling-taylor2004; @finch1973; @perutz1950].
+We've assembled a physical model that quantitatively describes chemosensation in bacteria [@berg1977] in which the arbiter of sensory adaptation is the repeated methylation of chemoreceptors [@colin2017; @krembel2015a; @krembel2015; @sourjik2002].
+In the past ~ 50 years alone, we've assembled biological and physical models of the many facets of the central dogma that give us a sense of the interplay between the genome and physiology.
+For example, the combination of biochemical experimentation and biophysical models have given us a picture of how gene dosage affects furrow positioning in *Drosophila* [@liu2013], how recombination of V(D)J gene segments generates an extraordinarily diverse antibody repertoire [@lovely2015; @schatz2004; @schatz2011], and how telomere shortening through DNA replication is intrinsically tied to cell senescence [@herbig2004; @victorelli2017], to name only a few of many such examples. **

 &nbsp;&nbsp;&nbsp;&nbsp;This by no means that we are “finished” with any of these topics.
 Rather, it's quite the opposite in the sense that having a